How to plan, monitor and record skills developed in research

 - Documents such as reports of supervisions; training needs analyses; action plans; work plans; laboratory notebooks or log books; reports; records of achievement; etc.

-- There is always scope for innovative documentation, like, for example, e-portfolios.
+- There is always scope for innovative documentation.

 The preparation of PDP documents should aid students' reflections on their personal and professional development; prepare them for lifelong learning generally and for their on-going personal and professional development in the world of work; and form a basis for eventual job applications.
 With respect to job applications, evidence of willingness and ability to learn, team working and records of achievement are particularly important.